-Prior to September 1, 2017 the City contribution rates to the Combined Pension Plan were defined in Article 6243a-1 of the Revised Civil Statutes of Texas and required the City to make contributions of 27.5% of total wages, including overtime.
+Prior to September 1, 2017, the City contribution rates to the Combined Pension Plan were defined in Article 6243a-1 of the Revised Civil Statutes of Texas and required the City to make contributions of 27.5% of total wages, including overtime.
 HB 3158 required that effective the first bi-weekly pay period beginning after September 1, 2017, the City contribute the greater of (i) 34.5% of Computation Pay and (ii) a bi-weekly minimum (floor) amount defined in the bill, plus \$13 million annually until 2024.
-The 2017 floor amount was \$5.173 million.
-After 2024 the floor amount and the additional \$13 million annual amount are eliminated.
+The floor amounts were \$5.344 and \$5.173 million, respectively, for 2018 and 2017.
+After 2024, the floor amount and the additional \$13 million annual amount are eliminated.

-During 2024 an independent actuary selected by the Texas State Pension Review Board (PRB) must perform an analysis that includes the independent actuary's 1) conclusion regarding whether the pension system meets State Pension Review Board funding guidelines; and 2) recommendations regarding changes to benefits or to member or city contribution rates.
+During 2024 an independent actuary selected by the Texas State Pension Review Board (PRB) must perform an analysis that includes the independent actuary's 1) conclusion regarding whether the pension system meets State Pension Review Board funding guidelines and 2) recommendations regarding changes to benefits or to member or city contribution rates.
 The Board must adopt a plan that complies with the funding and amortization period requirements under Subchapter C, Section 802 of the Texas Government Code.